Summer Undergraduate Research Fellowship (SURF)

 - Have completed at least two semesters/three quarters (or equivalent) and have at least one full semester/quarter remaining of their undergraduate education at the end of the summer program.
 Priority given to rising juniors (3rd years) and seniors (4th years).
 Master's students are not eligible.

-In efforts to attract applicants from diverse backgrounds, identities, and experiences, two application options are available:
+In efforts to attract applicants from a variety of backgrounds, identities, and life experiences, two application options are available:

 - Eligible applicants are encouraged to apply to SURF through the Summer Research Early Identification Program (SR-EIP)*